aarongsellin/pyIRC/README.md

 # pyIRC
 pyIRC is a _userfriendly_ TCP client and server for creating your own internet relay chat system.

-* Multithreading
+* End to end encryption.
-* End to end encryption
+* Easy setup and customizablity.
-* Easy setup and customizablity
+* Both TCP and HTTP protocol.

 # Installing
 Download with ![git](https://git-scm.com/).